Careers in General Practice in Bristol, North Somerset & South Gloucestershire

 The practice runs an urgent care team each day which consists of the duty GP, minor illness nurse sessions and mental health nurse.

 The reception staff are well trained to signpost patients to the most appropriate service within an appropriate time scale.

 The practice offers traditional face to face appointments with GP’s, nurses and practice clinical pharmacist, as well as phone slots.
 The team also has particular skills in providing GP services to care and nursing homes, with robust systems and processes enabling diverse, effective clinical services and patient care.
 Air Balloon Surgery looks after an adjacent 67 bed, high dependency nursing home, the residents of a 40 bed unit for patients with dementia, patients with complex health needs with the local Priory Hospital, and a number of other smaller residential units.

-As well as proudly being part of One Care, Air Balloon Surgery is also part of the Inner City East locality and works with East practices, a sub section of the ICE locality.
+Air Balloon Surgery is also part of the Inner City East locality and works with East practices, a sub section of the ICE locality.

 The practice is currently running a pilot with Avon and Wiltshire Partnership (AWP), with AWP mental health nurses seeing practice patients on site, exploring the opportunities to model a new approach to pathways and services across Bristol.

 Air Balloon Surgery is a friendly practice with a reputation for offering a rewarding working life, with a large and lively team committed to providing excellent patient care but also with a firm commitment to personal and professional development.
 The practice likes to innovate and explore new ways of working.

 Staff think highly of the practice and an open supportive culture is promoted.
 Staff are encouraged to contribute to the wider running of the practice and are valued and listened to.

 There are clear lines of accountability and senior leadership set the tone by encouraging and enabling a supportive culture.